 IBM Research - Africa, Nairobi

-Dr. Kamal Bhattacharya is an IBM Distinguished Engineer and the inaugural director of the IBM Research - Africa lab, headquartered in Nairobi, Kenya.
+Dr. Kamal Bhattacharya is an IBM Distinguished Engineer and Vice President of the IBM Research - Africa lab, headquartered in Nairobi, Kenya.
 The IBM Research - Africa lab has been established in August 2012.
 Researchers at the lab address key challenges of the African continent through commercially viable innovation that impact people's lives.
 The lab is focused on technologies around smarter cities, next generation public services, human capability development and financial inclusion.

 Since joining IBM in 1999 Kamal has been working on innovations in the services industry, the largest segment of the IT industry.
 He has held various technical and management leadership position with a focus on business transformation and IBM's global outsourcing business.
 With the appointment as Director of IBM Research - Africa, he will now have worked for IBM in Europe, the US, Asia and Africa.